choria-legacy/marionette-collective/website/simplerpc/clients.md

 conventions.

 This guide shows how to write standalone scripts to interact with your collective.
-Since version 1.1.1 there is a single executable system.
+There is a single executable system.
 You can apply most of the techniques documented here to writing plugins for that application system.
 See the full reference for the plugin system [here][AppPlugin].
 You should try to write your general agent CLIs using this plugin system rather than the stand alone scripts detailed below as that promote a unified interface that behave in a consistant manner.

 We've recorded a [tutorial that will give you a quick look at what is involved in writing agents and a very simple client][WritingAgentsScreenCast].